Notes from /Strengthening the Student Toolbox/

 Benefits understanding and retention, even when not entirely right.

 This is wacky as fuck, but I can think of reasons why it's true.
 (Ironic?)
-Those are:

-Actual explanations can be refined and tied down later, but connecting up the concept to the existing map is like getting it on the grid.
+Connecting up the concept to the existing map is like getting it on the grid.
 It's less likely to die/fall off, because it's tightly coupled with an already-useful pattern.

 Placing the concept in context highlights misunderstandings/important implications fast.